valr300/WebApiCoreRegionMonitor/README.md

     sudo service nginx reload

 (at this point it would be wise to check if your web site is still working, make sure you didn’t cause any mess)

+Note, there is no need to add this to your firewall, the adress will be use localy only.

 #Step 5: Configuring the WebApiCoreRegionMonitor and first test
 ------------------------------------------------------------